Prevent email spoofing

 Explanation of the structure of the signature

-v: Version
+v: version

 a: Signature algorithm, in this case RSA with a SHA 256 hash

-d: Domain of the sender
+d: domain of the sender

-i: identity of sender
+i: identity of the sender

-t: timestamp of signature
+t: Timestamp of the signature

 l: Body length count.
 Describes the number of octets in the body that are part of the signature hash

-h: Signed Header Fields.
+h: signed header fields.
 Specifies the header fields for which the signature is formed.
 These must contain at least the "from" field.
 Other headers are optional

-z: Copied header fields.
+z: Copied Header fields.
 Copies of the signed headers

 bh: The hash of the message body, corresponding to the length specified by "l"

-b: The hash formed from the header fields.
+b: The hash formed from the header fields

 Example of a DKIM entry: